iamkirankumaryadav/Library/Data Science/Bias and Variance.md

-Model is not **Trained** Properly | Model does not **Generalize** well on **New Unknown Data** **Simple** Model is Created | **Complicated** Model is Created Model make **Simplified Assumptions** while Learning | Model **Learn** Data with **Noise** and **Confusion** Model do not Capture Hidden Patterns and Relations properly | Model
+Model is not **Trained** Properly | Model does not **Generalize** well on **New Unknown Data** **Simple** Model is Created | **Complicated** Model is Created Model make **Simplified Assumptions** while Learning | Model **Learn** Data with **Noise** and **Confusion** Model do not Capture Hidden Patterns and Relations properly | Model **Memorize** Patterns and Relations + Noise + Error

 ### Bias
 - Error Introduced on **Training Data**